replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 1. Configure Velero namespace access and default memory limits, if needed.
 See [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).

-## Configure Azure Storage
+## Configure Azure Storage for Online Environments

-In this procedure, you install Velero and configure your initial storage destination.
+In this procedure, you install Velero and configure your initial storage destination in online environments.

 :::note
 If you already have Velero installed and want to update your storage destination, you can use the admin console instead.
 For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).